Your skin is your best accessory, take good care of it…

 One of my earliest memories of my Mum, is watching her sit on the edge of her bed, towel on her head, as she carefully applied her Oil of Ulay (now Olay) moisturiser to her face.
 Looking after her skin was an important ritual for my mum and I can vividly remember the pure look of enjoyment in her face while she did it.
 She would always do her facial exercises at the same time which really made me laugh (they did look funny).

-commitment involved in that.
+My mum taught me the importance of looking after my skin, but also the commitment involved in that.
 It means keeping up a daily and nightly routine of cleansing, toning and moisturising, all while adapting your routine as you age.
 As you get older, you will want to add in serums, eye creams, exfoliating treatments and masks to boost, repair and replenish.

 I am incredibly passionate about skincare and advising Brides to a better routine, really is something that I put an enormous amount of effort into.